ccn-ccn/MyNetworkSocial/README.md

 | **Gold (Premium)**  | $50          | 25 GB/mo     | ✅ Full CDN                 | > 25 GB IPFS seeding   |
 | **Black (Star)**    | $100         | 100 GB/mo    | ✅ Full CDN + Edge Priority | > 100 GB IPFS seeding  |

-### **💸 Direct Crypto Monetization**
-* **Stablecoin Payments**: USDC
-* **Instant Settlements**: Direct wallet to wallet transactions
-* Influencers and Creators can:
-   * Sell subscriptions to private channels
-   * Sell music, videos, merchandise, courses, services, and more
-* Stores can use the platform as a Point of Sale system:
-   * Create products in app with price, description, and delivery type
-   * Track sales, manage inventory, and exchange stablecoins for local fiat

 ### **💳 Peer-to-Peer NFT (P2P Smart Contract)**

 Creators can access **P2P NFTs** a peer to peer lending system built directly into the platform.
 This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their **on platform earnings**, secured by a smart contract and represented as a NFT.